 Eco friendly wedding reception and Wi-Fi everything.

 All of our controls are on WiFi timers.
 Nothing is left on when it’s not needed.
-The pool pump goes on during the day when people are in the pool.
+The pool pumps only go on during the day when people are in the pool.
 The Pool room fans sense people in the pool or high moisture in the room before they switch on.
 We turn off the boilers when everyone has gone to bed and the ballroom heating and water heating only go on when needed.

 Every room in the house is fitted with individual temperature control.
 Bedrooms are colder at night, living areas are warmer in the day.
 Rooms that are not used are turned off.
 Leave a window open and the heating will turn off in that room.